ausdebating/constitution/constitution.rst

    #.
 A different degree-awarding institution.
    #.
 Previous decisions of the Committee regarding the construction of what is an 'institution'.

 #.
-Should a member of the Association feel that the Committee has improperly exercised their discretion in subsections 1 through 4 of section 13, a motion at a general meeting, carried by a two-thirds majority, may override their decision.
+Should a member of the Association feel that the Committee has improperly exercised their discretion in this section, a motion at a general meeting, carried by a two-thirds majority, may override their decision.

 Representative Members